npaster/summer_school_2023/README.md

 then you are in a terminal.

 To test your installation.
-Go to
+Run the container in bash mode (with the previous command), then go to code_aster directory with

 ```bash
 cd /opt/public/code_aster
 ```
-and lauch the test that
+and launch the test:

 ```bash
 ./bin/run_aster share/aster/tests/ssnp170a.export